West Coast Guide, Educator, & Advocate

 As an educator, Olivier Clements has worked extensively with the Strathcona Park Lodge & Outdoor Education Centre to help people of all ages discover their own potential in nature.

 Pushing participants beyond their perceived limitations, Clements has helped students learn leadership, team work, and camp skills.
-Whether it’s rock climbing at Crest Creek, caving at Upana Caves, backpacking throughout Strathcona Park, canoeing on the Sayward Lake loop, or learning s’more techniques around a campfire, Olivier Clements has brought students together to shares his passion for the outdoors in remote and wild places.
+Whether it’s rock climbing at Crest Creek, caving at Upana Caves, backpacking throughout Strathcona Park, canoeing on the Sayward Lake loop, or learning s’more techniques around a campfire, Olivier Clements has brought countless students into the backcountry to share his passion for remote and wild places.